 1. Log in to your WordPress dashboard.

-3. Click on the Info tab at the top.
+3. Open the Info tab at the top.

-3. Scroll down to the Server section and look for the PHP memory limit field.
+3. Expand the Server section and look for the PHP memory limit field.
 This will show you the current memory allocation for your site.

 By following these steps, we can determine if our site is running on the default 32 MB or if it’s already been adjusted.
 Knowing this helps us decide how much more memory we need to allocate.
 Checking your current memory limit is a straightforward process that ensures we’re making informed decisions about our site’s performance.

-How to Increase the WordPress Memory Limit – 2 Methods
+How to Increase the WordPress Memory Limit: 2 Safe Methods

 Here are two easy methods to help us boost our site’s performance:

-Open wp-config.php in a text editor and look for the line:
+Open the file and look for this line:

 Locate the .htaccess file: Use an FTP client to find it in your site’s root directory.
 Since it’s a hidden file, ensure your FTP client is set to show hidden files.